-This winter favorite has all over the flavor and comfort-factor of a traditional chicken tetrazzini, but with a fraction of the fat.
-The heavy cream is swapped out for a part low-fat milk and part chicken stock mixture; the butter is cut back and the full-fat cheddar cheese is swapped out with a 2% milk variety.
+We also swap out the heavy cream for a part low-fat milk, part chicken stock mixture.
+The butter is cut back and the full-fat cheddar cheese is swapped out with a 2% milk variety.
 I still used regular ol’ linguini, but you could even substitute it for whole-wheat pasta, rice pasta or even quinoa pasta to lighten it up even more.

 - 1 pound linguini